PELKLyfe/Nodisian/nodesian-platform/mcp/Healthcare-MCP-main/README.md

 Healthcare is rapidly embracing an AI-driven future.
 From ambient clinical documentation to decision support, generative AI agents hold immense promise to transform care delivery.
 However, as the industry swiftly moves to adopt AI-powered solutions, it faces a significant challenge: ensuring AI agents are secure, compliant, and seamlessly interoperable within real-world healthcare environments.

-At Innovaccer, we are proud to launch the Healthcare Model Context Protocol (HMCP).
+At Nodesian, we are proud to launch the Healthcare Model Context Protocol (HMCP).
 HMCP is a specialized extension of the Model Context Protocol (MCP) specifically crafted to integrate healthcare AI agents with data, tools, and workflows, all within a secure, compliant, and standards-based framework.

 ## Overview & Motivation